 “During 2020, there were 544,463 bankruptcy filings in the United States.” –Administrative Office of the U.S. Courts

-Bankruptcy is basically a legal process that involves an individual or company who has reached a point where they are not capable of paying their existing debts.
-The process is initiated by a debtor(s) or by the creditor(s) who file a petition for bankruptcy.
 The debtor’s total assets are individually valued to determine their worth.
 Some or all of the assets may be used to pay the outstanding debts.
 The term bankruptcy can sound scary, but when you learn about the benefits, it will begin to appear more like a rescue plan.

 In the United States, there are six chapters of bankruptcy: